Gosh, sometimes I love the internet so much I want to marry it. If only internet bigamy were legal! (Sorry, honey.)

 It looks and tastes exactly like what it says!

 VACCINATE: They got what they wanted.
 And now they seem surprised?
 Well, now.
 Unless you have a refund policy, this is not your problem.
 If you do have a refund policy, just get it over with, with a minimum of fuss.
-There’s absolutely nothing to be gain by engaging with a person who got exactly what she asked for, and then complained.
+There’s absolutely nothing to be gained by engaging with a person who got exactly what she asked for, and then complained.

 Self-aware?
 Almost but not quite enough